whoiscc/riog-project/README.markdown

 * **documented**: sufficient comments keep the code totally human-readable (even written in JavaScript).
-* **modular (standardized)**: each game is implemented in its own file, and exposes the same set of interfaces (document WIP) to the runtime.
+* **modular (standardized)**: each game is implemented in its own file, and exposes the same set of interfaces ([document][game-interface-doc]) to the runtime.
 The decoupling of games and runtime makes it easier to support more games and more platforms.
 * **portable**: reference implementation should contain *almost* no platform-dependent code.
 So that, the implementation could be generally referenced or forked by many usages, even the ones not using JavaScript or the ones not